-Mitsubishi Shogun review
+Mitsubishi Shogun (2007-2019) review

 Engines, performance and drive

-In the long wheelbase models 0-62mph takes 11.1 seconds, but the three-door can manage it in 9.7 seconds.
+In the long wheelbase models 0-62mph takes 11.1 seconds, but the three-door can manage it in 9.7 seconds, and those times are still pretty reasonable when compared to newer rivals.
 The engine itself is gruff and noisy, both at idle and under acceleration, which doesn't do much for refinement.
-In its favour there’s loads of torque – 441Nm in fact - and it’s an excellent tow vehicle, especially as now the Shogun only comes with automatic transmission.
+In its favour there’s loads of torque – 441Nm in fact - and the Shogun is an excellent tow vehicle, especially as it only comes with automatic gearbox.

-MPG, CO2 and running costs
+MPG, CO2 and Running Costs

 Interior, design and technology